 I’m among those dew point fans.
 It, not the temperature or the heat index, best describes how it feels to be bicycling here.
 A hot and somewhat humid day may have a dew point of 70, identical to a cooler and off/on rainy day (of the sort we’ve had a lot of lately), but the net result is still getting drenched in sweat.
 My guideline for how I’ll feel when stopped (at lights, after riding):

 60 = nice, maybe change clothes at work

 65 = acceptable but pushing it, go slow or get damp

 70 = gross with sweat, definitely change shirt frequently

 75 = I’d rather it rain, because either way I’m drenched

-80 = instant dripping upon setting foot outside, can’t breathe
+80 = instant dripping upon setting foot outside, tough to breathe

 85 = kill me now, for surely Hades must be cooler than this